paonath/PH.WorkingDaysAndTime/README.md

 };

 //this is the configuration for holidays:
-//in Italy we have this list of Holidays plus 1 day different on each province, for mine is 8 Dec. var italiansHoliDays = new List<HoliDay>()
+//in Italy we have this list of Holidays plus 1 day different on each province,
+//for mine is 8 Dec (see last element of the List<HoliDay>). var italiansHoliDays = new List<HoliDay>()
 {
 	new EasterMonday(),new HoliDay(1, 1),new HoliDay(6, 1),